-The text below contains only the minimum requirements of the California Family Rights Act of 1993, NEW PARENT LEAVE ACT and of the employer's obligation to provide pregnancy disability leave.
-Nothing in this notice requirement prohibits an employer from providing a leave policy that is more generous than that required by CFRA OR NPLA and providing its own notice of its own policy.
+The text below contains only the minimum requirements of the California Family Rights Act of 1993, New Parent Leave Act and of the employer's obligation to provide pregnancy disability leave.
+Nothing in this notice requirement prohibits an employer from providing a leave policy that is more generous than that required by CFRA-or NPLA and providing its own notice of its own policy.
 Covered employers may develop their own notice or they may choose to use the text provided below, unless it does not accurately reflect their own policy.

-FAMILY CARE AND MEDICAL LEAVE (CFRA LEAVE) AND PREGNANCY DISABILITY LEAVE
+FAMILY CARE AND MEDICAL LEAVE AND PREGNANCY DISABILITY LEAVE

-Under the California Family Rights Act of 1993 (CFRA), if you have more than 12 months of service with us and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, and if we employ 50 or more employees at your worksite or within 75 miles of your worksite, you may have a right to a family care or medical leave (CFRA leave).
-This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child or for your own serious health condition or that of your child, parent or spouse.
+Under the California Family Rights Act of 1993 (CFRA), if you have more than 12 months of service with us and have worked at least 1,250 hours in the 12-month period before the date you want to begin your leave, and if we employ \$\frac{50 \text{five}}{50 \text{five}}\$ or more employees at your worksite or within 75 miles of your worksite, you may have a right to a family care or medical leave (CFRA leave).
+This leave may be up to 12 workweeks in a 12-month period for the birth, adoption, or foster care placement of your child or for your own serious health condition or that of your child, parent, parent-in-law, grandparent, sibling, spouse, or domestic partner or spouse.
 If we employ less than 50 employees at your worksite or within 75 miles of your worksite, but at least 20 employees at your worksite or within 75 miles of your worksite, you may have a right to a family care leave for the birth, adoption, or foster care placement of your child under the New Parent Leave Act (NPLA).
-Similar to CFRA leave, the NPLA leave may be up to 12 workweeks in a 12-month period.
-While the law provides only unpaid leave, employees may choose or employers may require use of accrued paid leave while taking CFRA leave under certain circumstances and employees may choose to use accrued paid leave while taking NPLA leave.
+Similar to CFRA leave, the NPLA leave may be up to 12 work weeks in a 12 month period.
+While the law provides only unpaid leave, employees may choose or employers may require use of accrued paid leave while taking CFRA leave under certain circumstances-and employees may choose to use accrued paid leave while taking NPLA leave.

-Even if you are not eligible for CFRA or NPLA leave, if you are disabled by pregnancy, childbirth or a related medical condition, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
-If you are CFRA-or NPLA-eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA or NPLA leave for reason of the birth of your child.
-Both leaves contain a guarantee of reinstatement -for pregnancy disability it is to the same position and for CFRA or NPLA it is to the same or a comparable position -at the end of the leave, subject to any defense allowed under the law.
+Even if you are not eligible for CFRA-or NPLA leave, if you are disabled by pregnancy, childbirth or a related medical condition, you are entitled to take a pregnancy disability leave of up to four months, depending on your period(s) of actual disability.
+If you are CFRA-or NPLA eligible, you have certain rights to take BOTH a pregnancy disability leave and a CFRA-or NPLA leave for reason of the birth of your child.
+Both leaves contain a guarantee of reinstatement - for pregnancy disability it is to the same position and for CFRA-or NPLA it is to the same or a comparable position - at the end of the leave, subject to any defense allowed under the law.